128technology/docs/docs/config_EthoSVR_activestandby.md

 ![ARP Traffic](/img/ethosvr_activestandby_ARP.png)

-As with the standard EoSVR case, two services are created: one for L2 traffic and one for the IP traffic.
-For both types, vectors are used to determine which service gets priority.
+In a standard EoSVR configuration there are typically two routers; R1 and R2.
+EoSVR is configured on the LAN of R1 and R2.
+There is a WAN connection between R1 and R2, and they communicate via SVR.
+Since EoSVR is configured on the LAN of R1 and R2, they both act as a virtual LAN.
+There are 2 services that are configured:

+- A service from R1 to R2 so that L2 and IP packets can go from R1 to R2.
+This service has the IP address of the interface with EoSVR enabled on R2.
+The service route on R2 is an EoSVR bridge.

+- A service for packets from R2 to R1 where the service address is the IP of the EoSVR interface on R2.

+For EoSVR Active/Standby, all of the above holds true, but we now have R1 talking to Headend 1 and Headend 2.
+This means there will be:
+- one service for H1's EoSVR interface IP
+- one service for H2's EoSVR interface ip
+- one service for R1's EoSVR IP

-In order to demonstrate the configuration, let´s assume the scenario in Figure 1.
+In order to demonstrate the configuration, let´s assume the scenario in the figure above.

 ### Step 1: Configure LAN Interfaces

 Configure the LAN network interfaces:

-- Both Headends have their respective EoSVR bridges configured with the same IP address in the network interface and in the peer with the branch EoSVR bridge. *(not clear on what is being configured here: is the "same IP address" from the branch with the EoSVR bridge, or is the IP address used in both the network interface and the peer that has an EoSVR bridge?*)
+- Both Headends have their respective EoSVR bridges configured with the same IP address in the network interface and on the peer with the branch EoSVR bridge.

 - The branch EoSVR bridge peering is configured with the IP address used in both Headends.
-Any of the Headend routers can be selected (*this doesn't make sense - can you clarify what you mean by any of the headends can be selected?
-You are describing the configuration of two, are there others that they can select?*)

 #### Branch